Guide

 You are truly exempt if all of these are true at the same time:

-• Your gross income is below Rs.
+• Gross income below Rs.
 2.5 lakh (under 60), Rs.
 3 lakh (60-80), or Rs.
 5 lakh (above 80) - before any deductions

-• You have no foreign assets, accounts, or income
+• No foreign assets, accounts, or income

-• You have not made any high-value transactions
+• No high-value transactions

-• No tax was deducted from any of your income
+• No tax deducted from any income

-• You are not a director in any company
+• Not a director in any company

-One more thing: Senior citizens above 75 with only pension and interest income from the same bank are exempt from filing if the bank deducts TDS on their behalf under Section 194P.
+Senior citizens above 75 with only pension and interest income from the same bank are exempt from filing if the bank deducts TDS on their behalf under Section 194P.

 05

 • Late filing fee: Rs.
-5,000 if your total income is above Rs.
+5,000 if total income is above Rs.
 5 lakh; Rs.
 1,000 if below (Section 234F)

-• Interest on tax due: 1% per month from the original due date until you actually file (Section 234A)
+• Interest on tax due: 1% per month from the original due date until you file (Section 234A)

-• Losses lost permanently: Capital losses, business losses, and speculation losses cannot be carried forward if you miss the due date - that tax benefit is gone for good
+• Losses lost permanently: Capital losses, business losses, and speculation losses cannot be carried forward if you miss the due date

 06